 What Is A Scratch Golfer?

-Once you achieve a handicap of zero you are considered a scratch golfer.
-That is obviously a sign of a very good golfer.
-It means that you can get around a rated course on handicap or on par, or, under par.
+Once you achieve a zero handicap, you are considered a scratch golfer.
+It means you can get around a rated course on handicap, on par, or under par.

-If you want to be considered good you at least need to have an official handicap.
+For the professionals to even think of you as good, you at least need to have an official handicap.

-The survey found golfers around 16 to 20 handicap to be the average golfer.
+What is a good handicap in golf?
+The survey found golfers with around 16 to 20 handicaps to be the average handicap in golf.

-According to Golf Digest, the true average is probably a lot higher as a result of players without an official handicap.
+What is the average golfer’s handicap?
+According to Golf Digest, the true average is probably a lot higher because of players without an official handicap.

 Given that we can only work with what we can measure, it should be fair to say that the average golfer sits somewhere between 15 and 20.